Jeannie Balenger

 My Personal Beliefs and Interests

 My name is Jeannie (like “in a bottle”) I am in my late 30s, and originally from the Washington D.C. area but grew up here, in outer east Portland/Rockwood.
-Like many clients, I faced life challenges and adversities growing up, such as a single parent home, delinquency issues, and parental addiction and incarceration.
 Before starting college in my 30s, I worked in the restaurant industry for nearly 20 years.
 I've spent the last 5 years working in higher education and I did my clinical internship at the PSU Community Counseling Clinic, a low-cost community counseling clinic.
 My life and work experiences have significantly influenced my decision to become a counselor.
-I strive to be a genuine, trusting and safe person for clients who have historically lacked safety and trust in relationships and within systems.
-I would be honored to collaborate with you.
-In my spare time, I enjoy witty banter, making things like food, art, and jokes, and improving my 2nd grade level Spanish.
+I strive to be a genuine, trusting and safe person for clients.
+In my spare time, I advocate immigrant rights and for Universal Health Care in Oregon.
+I believe that all people deserve accessible health care as a basic human right.
+I am an member and supporter of the Health Care for All Oregon org and VOZ workers' Rights Education Project.
+Additionally, I enjoy banter, making things like food, art, and jokes, trivia, the 90s, and improving my 2nd grade level Spanish.

 Contact Jeannie